-In addition, the IRB must approve the use of eConsent for the study before it will be implemented in REDCap.
+In addition, the IRB must approve the use of eConsent for the study, before it will be implemented in REDCap.
 The research protocol must outline the consent process, and how eConsent will be used to obtain consent for the study.
-Researchers may use an electronic version of the consent to document the consent process and store the signed consent without utilizing a remote consent process.
 The eConsent process requires that the HART Team assist in setting up the consent form in REDCap on a per project basis.